-There are four methods in which the camera's date and time can be set or the parameters modified: A simple text file (works on most operating systems), an external monitor (OSD), using a dedicated program (GUI) for Windows, or usinfg a WiFi connection app for Android and iOS smart phones.
+There are three methods in which the camera's date and time can be set or the parameters modified: A simple text file (works on most operating systems), an external monitor (OSD), or using a dedicated program (GUI).

 Whenever the firmware is updated you will need to set the parameters as well as the date and time.
 These are reset to their default values whenever the firmware is updated.
 In addition, the date and time will need to be set whenever the battery becomes discharged or is disconnected.